OhFrancy/OhFrancy/README.md

   Learn about Embedded Programming

-  Learn how to interact with hardware
+  Learn more on how to interact with hardware

   Learn CE and CS more in-depth